 Social isolation is common with a hearing loss due to withdrawing from social events and environments where it’s difficult to hear.
-Unfortunately this could contribute to cognitive decline because your brain isn’t processing as much sound stimulus and like any skill it starts to deteriorate if not used.
+Unfortunately, this could contribute to cognitive decline because your brain isn’t processing as much sound stimulus and like any skill it starts to deteriorate if not used.

 This could lead to the structure of the brain changing.
 As seen in brain imaging scans of older adults with a hearing loss.
-There was visibly less grey matter in the sound receiving and processing area of the brain.
+There was visibly less gray matter in the sound receiving and processing area of the brain.
 This suggests that the cells simply shrink when they are under used, which could lead to cognitive decline and dementia.
 (Research continues in this area to discover if the use of hearing devices could help in recovery of these areas of the brain.)

-Finally the excessive ‘cognitive load from straining to hear and the associated stress may reduce the amount of available energy that the brain has left for memory function.
+Finally, the excessive ‘cognitive load from straining to hear and the associated stress may reduce the amount of available energy that the brain has left for memory function.

 Have a Question?
 Want to Get Your Hearing Checked?
 Contact Us Today!